| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCCharacterizePeaks$set_frequency_fit_description(frequency_fit_description)

-the frequency model description
+frequency_fit_descriptionthe frequency model description

 set_mz_fit_description()